Natural Dye FAQ

 Knitting with hand dyed yarns

-Because hand dyed yarns can vary greatly from batch to batch, and skein to skein depending on dyeing technique, for any project requiring multiple skeins, you should alternate skeins every few rows, to get the best results.
+Colors of hand dyed yarns can vary greatly from batch to batch, and skein to skein depending on dyeing technique.
+For any project requiring multiple skeins, alternate skeins every few rows, to get the best results.
 The next best technique is to alternate skeins for the last 1-3 inches of knitting or crocheting before completely switching to the new skein to make the transition a little less obvious.